Tarrant County Coronavirus Hotline

 Tarrant County Issues Stay at Home Order

 Tarrant County this morning issued a “Stay At Home” order, asking residents to leave their homes only for essential activities like shopping for food, going to work and engaging in outdoor activities with safe distancing from others.
 The order closes non-essential businesses to the public, though staff members are allowed to maintain basic operations.
 Also prohibited are public and private gatherings occurring outside a single household; in-person religious worship services, though staff can be on site to produce, record or stream services to viewers at home; elective medical, surgical and dental procedures; and visits to nursing homes, retirement and long-term care facilities with the exception of providing critical assistance or end-of-life visitation.
-View the county order, including the list of essential businesses, here.
+View the county order and list of essential businesses.

 May 2 Election Postponed

 Due to the coronavirus pandemic and state and local emergency declarations put in place to help stop the spread of the disease, the North Richland Hills City Council voted to postpone the May 2, 2020 Special Election for street improvements.
 The election will move to the next uniform election date, occurring on November 3, 2020, unless an earlier date occurring after May 2 is authorized by the governor.
-View the City Council memorandum and resolution regarding this action here.
+View the City Council memorandum and resolution.

 Republic Waste Temporarily Suspends Bulk & Brush Collections